Christmas pudding archery shoot at Bodiam Castle

 Wet weather washes out Christmas pudding clout

-We apologise to those who were looking forward to this year's annual Christmas pudding clout, archery competition, but the recent very heavy rain has made the shooting ground too wet for this event to go ahead.
-We're sorry for any inconvenience but need to ensure that both archers and spectators are safe.
+In 2016 our annual Christmas pudding clout, archery competition, was cancelled due to very heavy rain making the shooting ground too wet for the event to go ahead.
+We were sorry to disappoint but needed to ensure that both archers and spectators are safe.
 We expect that the event will return again next year so look out for the date in early January 2017.

 How a tradition was born